enthought/mayavi/docs/source/mayavi/application.rst

     it will record any left/right/up/down arrows the '+'/'-' keys etc.

-    Since the code is updated as the actions are performed, this is a nice way to learn the mayavi API.
+    Since the code is updated as the actions are performed, this is a nice way to learn the Mayavi API.

  5. Once you are done, click on the record icon again, it will ask you to save the recorded script to a Python file.
 Save it to some file,